The Xometry app works best with JavaScript enabled!

 What Is the Type of Laser Cutting Used in the Automotive Industry?

-There are two main types of lasers used in the automotive industry: CO2 lasers and fiber lasers.
+For laser cutting applications in the automotive industry, the two primary types of lasers are CO₂ and fiber lasers.
 These lasers offer the right balance of speed, accuracy, and cost-effectiveness for automotive production processes.
-CO2 laser cutters are used for cutting non-metallic materials such as: plastic, rubber, and fabrics.
+CO₂ laser cutters are used for cutting non-metallic materials such as plastic, rubber, and fabrics.
 These machines are also very versatile and can be used to cut intricate shapes and patterns.
-On the other hand, fiber lasers can cut both metallic and non-metallic materials.
+On the other hand, fiber lasers are especially well-suited for cutting metals and select engineered plastics used in automotive assemblies.
 They are perfect for high-volume production runs due to their speed, accuracy, and efficiency.
 Compared to other kinds of laser cutters, they are also low maintenance and energy efficient.

 For more information, see our guide on Types of Laser Cutters.